unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 <a href="/images/natas4.png"><img src="/images/natas4.png"></a>

-This level is really interesting and is the first one to introduce us to [Burp](https://portswigger.net/burp/)!
-The website is telling us that we are not allowed access to the websites, and that the only authorized user should be coming from __http://natas5.natas.labs.overthewire.org/__ aka, the user has to be __natas5__.
+This level is really interesting, and is the first one to introduce us to [Burp](https://portswigger.net/burp/)!
+The website is telling us that we are not allowed access to the website, and that the only authorized user should be coming from __http://natas5.natas.labs.overthewire.org/__ -- aka... the user has to be __natas5__.

 In general, this is referring to the "[HTTP Referrer](https://en.wikipedia.org/wiki/HTTP_referer)".
 So let's go ahead and see if we can spoof it!
-Let's begin by firing up __Burp__ and making sure our proxy is set up for __localhost__ @ 127.0.0.1.
+Let's begin by firing up __Burp__, and making sure our proxy is set up for __localhost__ @ 127.0.0.1.
 Your set up should look something like the image below.
 If you are having trouble setting up Burp, please refer to [this video](https://portswigger.net/burp/tutorials/UsingBurpProxy.html).

 <a href="/images/natas4-1.png"><img src="/images/natas4-1.png"></a>

 Since I'm using __Firefox__, I have to set up my network settings, to allow Firefox to use my localhost proxy.
-To do that, __Open the Menu__ > __Preferences__ > __Advanced__ > __Network__ > __Connection Settings...__, and make sure you set it up like the image below.
+To do that in Firefox, __Open the Menu__ > __Preferences__ > __Advanced__ > __Network__ > __Connection Settings...__, and make sure you set it up like the image below.

 <a href="/images/natas4-2.png"><img src="/images/natas4-2.png"></a>